AriFordsham/GHCWiki/debugging.md

 - Details about the regression test suite, and how to use it are at: [Running Tests](building/running-tests).

-- [HackageTesting](hackage-testing): Testing GHC against all of hackage.
+- Testing GHC against all of hackage: [HackageTesting](hackage-testing).

 ## Measuring